 North Side South Side

-As the self-appointed bridge between sports addicts and people who know nothing about sports, I feel compelled to tell the know-nothings about the latest brouhaha gripping Chicago's baseball world.
+As the self-appointed bridge between those who are addicted to sports and those who know nothing about it, I feel compelled to update the know-nothings about the latest brouhaha gripping Chicago's baseball world.

 So here goes...